eostrom/notebook/source/2015-05-25-dropbox-express-4-dropbox-at-last.html.markdown

 To use the Dropbox API, we need to register an app with Dropbox.
 Go to the [Dropbox App Console] and click the "Create App" button.
 Create a Dropbox API app, limited to its own folder.
-Call it whatever you like; I called mine "journal test".
-(Spoiler: Later we'll create a non-test app.)
+Call it whatever you like; I called mine "journal dev," because I knew what kind of app I was going to write.

 ## Configuration.